BrokenRegistry/Rotp-Fusion/DetailedChanges.md

   - Made this option selectable in the "Ship Design Option" panel.

 25-04-30 (BR)
-- The Empire class takes over full ownership of the “race” and “datarace” calls.
+- The Empire class takes over full ownership of the "race" and "datarace" calls.
   - This is to prepare it for creating a "Species" class that will manage race, datarace, customrace, random race and abilities

 25-04-28 (BR)